|A Ceremony of Love, Wedding Minister

 always to be each other’s best friends.

-In closing, I return to the essence of this ceremony by saying: May your love hold within it the essence of life
+In closing, I return to the essence of this ceremony by saying: May your love hold within it the essence of life that

-just as these waters touch and nourish the many shores of the Earth!
+these waters touch and nourish the many shores of the Earth!

-_____ and _____, by the power vested in me, but most importantly by the power of your own love, I pronounce
+_____ and _____, by the power vested in me, but most importantly by the power of your own love, I pronounce you

-you as husband and wife.
+as husband and wife.
 Congratulations, you may seal your vows with a kiss!

 From A Love Symphony-By Arthur O’Shaughnessy